-Connecting with other writers across the advising profession will allow you: to receive valuable and worthwhile feedback, to gain insight into the research and writing process of your colleagues, to maintain accountability so that you make sufficient progress on your projects, and to learn about significant ideas across our profession.
+Connecting with other writers across the advising profession will allow you: to receive valuable and worthwhile feedback, gain insight into the research and writing process of your colleagues, maintain accountability so that you make sufficient progress on your projects, and learn about significant ideas across our profession.

-Using ZOOM (a virtual meeting platform), we will organize groups according to your needs within the writing process.
-Choose a group that fits your place in the process, sign up, and we'll contact you to organize a time that works for you and your colleagues who are at a similar place in the research and writing process.
-Groups will be autonomous and can plan subsequent meetings and regularity based on the group's needs.
+Virtual meeting platforms can be used to organize groups according to your group's needs within the writing process.
+Consider the different types of groups that fit your goals and your "season" in the writing process, and work together to organize a time that works for you and your colleagues.
+Plan subsequent meetings and regularity based on the group's needs.

 Description of groups: